Keweenaw-Time-Traveler/ktt-api/README.md

 Summary of data within variable sized rectangular grids based on the Web-Mercator Coordinate system, returned as grid points size argument changes the size of grid returned. search and filters arguments will return a summary of grid cells that contain items matching those arguments.
+Only Active results (those matching search and filter arguments) will be included in the grid summary.
+Inactive results are not implemented.
 The items being counted are people, buildings, stories, and places from the live Kett explorer app.

 **Definition**